 The Campus Recreation staff is responsible for controlling the type of music and volume level for any facility where music is played on a central system.
 The music played will be determined based on the general population using the facility and will not interfere with any other university policy or university group that may be in the facility.
 Personal headsets are welcomed in any facility, but the use of radios/portable stereos (“boom boxes”) will not be permitted.

 Summer Session Camps and Conferences

-University sponsored summer camp or conference attendees will be considered a temporary member of the University Community and will be allowed to use the Fitness & Wellness Center on a fee basis.
+University sponsored summer camp or conference attendees will be considered a temporary member of the University Community and will be allowed to use the Student Recreation Center on a fee basis.
 The cost to use the facility will be $5 dollars per person per day.
 The camp / conference attendees must be 16 years old and must bring their camp / conference ID with them.

 Assumption of Risk

 Participation in Campus Recreation facilities and activities is completely voluntary whether participating in or watching any event or activity sponsored by any group.
 Each individual participating or watching assumes the risk for any harm or injuries sustained.
 Neither Eastern Kentucky University, nor the Department of Campus Recreation can assume any responsibilities for injuries incurred through participation in facilities or activities.
 It is strongly advised that participants use caution and be aware of potential health risks associated with exercise, and obtain a physical from a doctor before beginning an exercise program.
 Should an accident, injury, or related incident occur, please contact a Campus Recreation staff member immediately.